A case study by Peter Sergeant

 Yes, you have ‘been there and done that.’
 You are at peace with yourself and what you are doing with your life in your later years.
 The main thing is to keep your mind working and remain active.
 As an entrepreneur, you have learned to ‘join the dots’ and solve problems, so keep it up.

-Never expect things to stay the same.
+Entrepreneur’s drought roller coaster never expects things to stay the same.

 Your competitors will be watching you, and the more static you are, the more opportunities you will open up for them to steal business from you.
 So as you become older be careful to change the pace, there is no room for complacency.